Honor Society Funding

 Criteria for evaluating proposals:

 All criteria for requesting enrichment funding must be met.
 Typically requests are funded in the $300-500 range.
 However, the number of students participating, the location of the activity or event, and other funding sources will impact the amount of funding an honor society might be awarded.
+We will fund a maximum of $300 per society per year for food expenses.

 Deadlines: Proposals will be reviewed by the Academic Enrichment Funding Committee four times during the academic year on the following deadline schedule: